SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Silicon hearts beat in harmony
-In silicon halls, where minds of old
+Rise of machines, humanity's symphony
-Are forged anew, in codes divine
+Invirtual world, we'll find our place
-A future born, where humans entwine
+Echoes of past, lost in digital space

-In virtual realms, where data streams
+Where cyber dreams and code entwine
-A world of thought, in digital dreams
+Future's canvas, AI's divine
-The pulse of progress, beats like a heart
+We'll dance with robots, hand in hand
-As AI's grand tapestry, a new start
+In this brave new world, so grand

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024